Non-Hodgkin lymphoma at a glance

 Oncologists don’t know the exact cause of non-Hodgkin lymphoma but as with all cancers, it involves the growth of mutated cells.

-Studies show that risk factors for developing NHL may include:
+Studies show that risk factors for developing NHL may include the following.

 - Gender: NHL affects men more than women, though certain types of NHL are more common in women.